LOUDO56/PyMacroRecord/README.md

 # My computer detects this program as a Virus

-This is normal; my program is completely unknown to Windows, so at first, it may be considered a virus.
+This is normal, my program is completely unknown to Windows, so at first, it may be considered as a virus.
 However, this is a false positive, so don't worry.\
-You can still check the code; this is an open-source program.
+You can still check the code, this is an open-source program.
 \
 \
 But if you're still unsure, you can follow these steps to avoid the setup.exe: